All Car Badges and Logos With Stars

 Chrysler Dodge Logo

-Then, the company returned to the “star” logo in 2008.
+In 2008, the company returned to the “star” logo.
 The symbol was placed in a pentagon, and the color changed to gray.
 The star became more prominent, and the clear lines symbolize strength, precision, and confidence.
-In addition, the designers added volume to the logo, and some parts of the star are drawn in a darker color.
+In addition, the designers increased the logo’s volume and shaded certain parts of the star.
 Chrysler-Dodge now uses a simple logo with the company name.

 Durant Motors